chrishadi/SublimeRunOnSave/README.md

 How to use this plugin:
 -----------------------

-At the very minimum, you just need to put the "runonsave.py" in a sub directory of your Sublime Text 3's Packages folder (e.g.: ~/.config/sublime-text-3/Packages/YourFolderName).
-Or, while in the "Packages" directory you might want to do this:
+At the very minimum, you just need to put the "runonsave.py" in a sub directory of your Sublime Text 3's Packages folder (e.g.: ~/.config/sublime-text-3/Packages/YourSubdirectoryName).
+Or, while in the Packages directory you might want to do this:
 ```
 git clone git://github.com/chrishadi/SublimeRunOnSave.git
 ```